Hot topics

 Read in other languages:

-Samsung unveiled its latest "Fan Edition" series hardware in early October, which includes the Samsung Galaxy S23 FE.
+Samsung unveiled its latest "Fan Edition" hardware in early October 2023, which includes the Samsung Galaxy S23 FE that went on sale on December 15 last year.
 This 6.4-inch smartphone, powered by the Exynos 2200, is positioned by the company as a bridge between its A- and S-Class offerings.
 It aims to provide users with a premium smartphone experience at an affordable price.
-We've had the chance to test the Galaxy S23 FE and here's our initial impression—and the elephant in the room.
+Do you think an asking price of $599.99 for this smartphone is worth it?
+We'll find out in our detailed review and also talk about the elephant in the room.

 In a nutshell

 Samsung packs all that into a smartphone that clearly feels more like premium than mid-range.
-And yet, I am ambivalent.
-Because I don't understand who the device was made for.
-After all, we are talking about a phone that will be available in the US for $599 in a few days.
+And yet, I am ambivalent because I don't understand who the device was made for.
+We're talking about a phone that went on sale in the USA in October 2023 for $599.99 and only appeared elsewhere around the world in December 2023 at a significantly higher price point after currency conversion.

 Design and display